zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T04_Lab_Mod03_Deploying Network Infrastructure for use in Azure Solutions.md

 1. At the top of the portal, click the **Cloud Shell** icon to open the Cloud Shell pane.

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to list all resource groups you created in this lab:
+1. In the Cloud Shell pane, run the following command and press **Enter** to list all resource groups you created in this lab:

     ```sh
     az group list --query "[?starts_with(name,'AADesignLab08')]".name --output tsv